WarehouseManagementProject/InventoryManagement/README.md

 ## Simulating the Environment

 - **Visualization**
-  - The project uses a Python package such as [PyVista](https://www.pyvista.org/) to render 3D numpy matrices.
+  - The current idea is to use Python package such as [PyVista](https://www.pyvista.org/) to render 3D numpy matrices.

 - **3D Representation**
   - The 3D coordinates and dimensions of entities are used to generate cuboids.